ttencate/aoc2016/14_opencl/README.md

 sensible line numbers), you _still_ need newline characters attached to them.
 OpenCL simply concatenates the strings you pass it, without inserting line endings again.

+Another problem for me was understanding how exactly data passing works.
+Once I understood that you need to pass a `cl_mem` object, and that this becomes a pointer argument in OpenCL land, things went smoothly.
+I did have to write some library functions like `strcpy` inline because I couldn't figure out quickly enough how to pass `__constant` and `__global` pointers to them (apart from, perhaps, declaring the function to take these types of pointers too).
+Note: being able to call `printf` from your OpenCL code is a godsend.

+At last, the program worked and gave me the right solution in about a second, about a thousand times faster than the CPU-based Python solution would have been.
+Behold the power of the GPU!
+Seriously, it feels really awesome to be able to tap into this power so relatively easily.
+I'll probably be using it at some future point in my career.